-- 21 (1) No uses shall be permitted within the flood fringe except those set out in this Subsection - 22 14-8.3(F); provided that such uses comply with the provisions of Chapter 14, Article 6 (Permitted Uses and Use Permitted) and any other applicable federal or state law - 23 (Permitted Uses and Use Regulations) and any other applicable federal or state law. - (2) All uses permitted in the floodway pursuant to Subsection 14-8.3(E) are also allowed in the flood fringe. - 26 (3) Storage, processing or disposal of materials that in time of flooding are buoyant, - flammable, explosive, toxic or could be injurious to human, animal or plant life, are prohibitedwithin the flood fringe. - (4) No fence, wall or similar structure shall be erected in or across any arroyo, stream or watercourse unless it is designed to break away and not to cause a flow obstruction. - 31 (5) At-grade parking facilities are allowed so long as such facilities cannot be reasonably 32 accommodated outside the flood fringe, as determined by the floodplain administrator. - 33 (6) Structures or uses within the flood fringe portion of the special flood hazard - area meeting the following requirements are allowed upon review by the floodplain - administrator and issuance of a permit, to the extent that they are not prohibited by any other - 36 ordinance, plan or policy:
+- 21 (1) No uses shall be permitted within the flood fringe except those set out in this Subsection - 22 14-8.3(F); provided that such uses comply with the provisions of Chapter 14, Article 6 - 23 (Permitted Uses and Use Regulations) and any other applicable federal or state law. - 24 (2) All uses permitted in the floodway pursuant to Subsection 14-8.3(E) are also allowed - in the flood fringe.

+- 26 (3) Storage, processing or disposal of materials that in time of flooding are buoyant, - 27 flammable, explosive, toxic or could be injurious to human, animal or plant life, are prohibited - within the flood fringe. - 29 (4) No fence, wall or similar structure shall be erected in or across any arroyo, stream or - watercourse unless it is designed to break away and not to cause a flow obstruction. - 31 (5) At-grade parking facilities are allowed so long as such facilities cannot be reasonably - 32 accommodated outside the flood fringe, as determined by the floodplain administrator. - 33 (6) Structures or uses within the flood fringe portion of the special flood hazard - 34 area meeting the following requirements are allowed upon review by the floodplain - 35 administrator and issuance of a permit, to the extent that they are not prohibited by any other - ordinance, plan or policy: